rasmusab/officialcocktails/officialcocktails.com/content/cocktails/boulevardier.md

 - Stir it well: The Boulevardier is a stirred drink, not a shaken one, so it's important to stir it well.
 Add ice to a mixing glass, then pour in the bourbon, sweet vermouth, and Campari.
 Use a bar spoon to stir the ingredients for 20-30 seconds until well combined and chilled.
 - Garnish with a twist: The final touch to a perfect Boulevardier is a twist of orange peel.
 Hold a piece of orange peel in one hand and a lighter in the other, then hold the peel over the drink and use the flame to gently warm the peel for a few seconds.
 Twist the peel over the drink to release its oils, then drop it in as a garnish.

-## Alcohol-free alternative to a Boulevardier
+## Alcohol-free alternative to the Boulevardier

 One possible alcohol-free alternative to a Boulevardier is a "Boulevardier mocktail."
 To make this drink, mix together: